jcuenod/bibletech/content/en/posts/2025-02-21-hallucinations.md

 I deferred this point to the end, because it's well known, and I think the first reason is more important.
 But the last concern I have with "hallucination" is that of **anthropomorphism**.
 I am concerned that we're giving LLMs too much implicit agency.

 There's a host of problems with giving LLMs agency.
 Perhaps the most troubling one is that I see people deferring responsibility to them.
 I hear the logic "we let people do this task and they don't get 100% accuracy, so we may as well let the LLM do it".
-That argument is stupid, because the LLM will never be held responsible.
+That argument is fine for tasks with a high threshold for error (i.e., low cost of inaccuracy).
+But it is a stupid argument in cases where errors matter, because an LLM will never be held responsible.

 ![A computer cannot be held accountable](/bibletech/img/post-images/accountable.png)